Your eye and brain can hold on to a series of images long enough to form a single complete picture.

 Close one eye.
-Put the other eye to the open end of the tube.
-Cup your hand around the tube to make a cushion between the tube and your eye.
+Put your open eye to the open end of the tube.
+Cup your hand around the tube to make a cushion between the tube and your eye and prevent light from leaking in.
 Hold the tube so that the slit is vertical.

-When the slit is stationary, you can't see much.
+When the slit is stationary, you can’t see much.
 Keep your head and body still and sweep the far end of the tube back and forth slowly while you look through it.
+(Make sure the area around you is clear.)
 Increase the scanning speed and compare the views.
-Notice that when you sweep the tube quickly from side to side, you can obtain a rather clear view of your surroundings.
+Notice that when you sweep the tube quickly from side to side, you can see a remarkably clear view of your surroundings.

 The Viking 1 and 2 landers photographed the surface of Mars by recording narrow-slit images that were transmitted to earth and assembled by computer to make the final surface photographs.
-As this demonstration shows, your eye and brain can "take a photograph" in the same way.
+As this demonstration shows, your eye and brain can stitch together a picture in the same way.